Wondering Why Your Internal .dev Web App Has Stopped Working? - Slashdot

 If it actually is bullshit and fragility then you're doing it wrong.
 Especially considering this is your controlled machines on an internal network you're doing it VERY WRONG.

-Wondering Why Your Internal .dev Web App Has Stopp (Score:2)
+Wondering Why Your Internal .dev Web App Has Stopp (Score:4, Informative)

 Because you didn't use a reserved TLD you numpty.
 The same people probably use non-private subnets for their internal networks and then wonder why some websites that had the audacity to use that IP don't work...